unicode-org/icu/docs/userguide/dev/codingguidelines.md

 ### Building cintltst

-To compile this test suite using Microsoft Visual C++ (MSVC), follow the instructions in `icu4c/source/readme.html#HowToInstall` for building the `allC` workspace.
+To compile this test suite using Microsoft Visual C++ (MSVC), follow the instructions in [How To Build And Install On Windows](../icu4c/build#how-to-build-and-install-on-windows).
 This builds the libraries as well as the `cintltst` executable.

 ### Executing cintltst